audreyfeldroy/complexity/README.rst

 * Works on Python 2.6, 2.7, and 3.3.
 * Takes simple HTML templates as input.
+* Data from .json files turns into template context data.
 * Template inheritance, filters, etc. (Brought to you by Jinja2.)
-* Data from .json files turns into template context data.
+* Can optionally be used as a library instead of from the command line.
+See `Using Complexity as a Library` for details.
+.. _`Using Complexity as a Library`: http://complexity.readthedocs.org/en/latest/advanced_usage.html#using-complexity-as-a-library

 Best Used With
 --------------